Skip to main content

 There are two routes you can take when hosting MCPs on Blaxel:

-• Deploy a custom MCP server from your code
+Develop a custom MCP server

-Developing an MCP server
+Deploy an MCP server

-Host an MCP server on Blaxel
+Host your MCP server on Blaxel as a serverless endpoint.

 Connect to an MCP server